Naval Ravikant: specific knowledge × leverage

 Skills you can't easily be trained for.
 Learned by accident, obsession, or being in the right room for years.

 For finding ideas specifically, the operative phrase is specific knowledge.
 It's the thing you learned by accident.
-You can't acquire it by reading a book — if you could, everyone would already have it.
+You can't acquire it by reading a book—if you could, everyone would already have it.

 The specific-knowledge inventory

-- 02Name the buyers.For each item, ask who pays today to solve this problem badly.
-That's your buyer pool.
-If nobody pays, the knowledge is interesting but not yet a business.
+For each item, ask who pays today to solve this problem badly.
+If nobody pays, the knowledge is a hobby, not a viable startup.

-- 04Sign your name to it.Naval's accountability pillar.
+Naval's accountability pillar.
 Build under your own name, not behind a faceless brand.
-The reputation compounds across whatever comes next.
+Let reputation compound across iterations.

 Worked example